khanahmedm/DS-project-ParkingLot/README.md

 	- pip install jupyter-dash
 	- pip install plotly
 	- pip install scikit-learn
-3. Run one cell at a time, instead of running of all cells
+3. Run one cell at a time, instead of running all the cells
 4. Note that the internal links in the table of content are not working
 5. There are 5 different interactive visualizations:
 	- Monthly Usage Analysis